Lectures

 Fees

-For customized lectures, depending on the subject, a minimum of 1 hour extra will be charged.
+For customized lectures, depending on the subject, additional fees apply.